websanco/liferay-learn/docs/poshi/latest/en/getting-started/understanding-test-results.md

 # Understanding Test Results and Debugging Tests

-Poshi tests are ran on the terminal or command line.
+Poshi tests are run on the terminal or command line.
 When a test run is completed there are multiple ways to view the test results and diagnose test issues.

 ## Viewing Test Results on the Console Log